Turning Point 4: Help! I Am Alone with the Abuser (often Gray Divorce)

 When the children grow up and leave, or when a pandemic shuts down the workplace, and suddenly you find yourself secluded in a home with someone who doesn’t care about your wellbeing.
 You’re vulnerable, on high alert, fearful, and walking on eggshells, because behind closed doors, there’s no one to witness what happens, and no one to provide a distraction.

-I used to wonder why people would get a “Gray Divorce,” a phenomenon that leaves tax experts scratching their head as to why someone would jeopardize their financial future in their 60s, 70s, or 80s.
+I used to wonder why people would get a “Gray Divorce,” a phenomenon that leaves tax experts scratching their heads as to why someone would jeopardize their financial future in their 60s, 70s, or 80s.

 Footnotes: